Installation

 $ python3 -m pip install -U pip

-Then, you can use use the following command to uninstall all ESM-Tools packages:
+If you are using ESM-Tools version 6.0.0 or higher you can use the following command to uninstall all ESM-Tools packages:

 $ pip uninstall [--user] esm-tools